 - The flesh from guavas is usually strained before it’s used in a recipe.

 This Glazed Pineapple Guava Bread is so delicious with its sweet subtly tropical flavor.
-The texture is soft and light, and it makes for a great anytime-snack, a perfect breakfast with coffee, and a delightful dessert after dinner.
+The texture is soft and it makes for a great anytime-snack, a perfect breakfast with coffee, and a delightful dessert after dinner.